MauroLuzzatto/explainy/README.md

 )
 explanation = explainer.explain(sample_index)
 ```
-Print the explanation for the sample.
-In case of a local explanation every sample as a different explanation.
+Print the explanation for the sample (in case of a local explanation every sample has a different explanation).

 ```python
 print(explanation)